recoverysource/handbook/essentials/websites.rst

 Some foundational knowledge is required in order to understand these basics, and to troubleshoot issues that may be encountered.
-These foundations are similar to understanding that vehicles need galosine for propulsion.
+These foundations are similar to understanding that vehicles need gasoline for propulsion--this all comes together at the end.

 This chapter demystifies how websites and the Internet operate and lays the groundwork for the remainder of this handbook.